genomicsclass/book/pages/matrix_operations.md

 \end{align*}
 $$

 What we are doing is multiplying the rows of the first matrix by the columns of the second.
-Since the second matrix only has one column, to perform this multiplication we can do the following:
+Since the second matrix only has one column, we perform this multiplication by doing the following:

 $$
 \,